PlagueHO/LabBuilder/README.md

 * Initialize-LabConfiguration function will create labpath and vhdparentpath folders if not exist.
 * Removed Test-LabConfiguration function and tests moved to Get-LabConfiguration.
 * Added Disconnect-LabVM function to disconnect from a connect Lab VM.
+* Fixed bug setting TrustedHosts when connecting to Lab VM.
+* Added code to revert TrustedHosts when disconnecting from Lab VM.

 ### 0.4.0.0
 * Some secondary non-exported functions moved into separate support libraries.